pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 # Native iOS Migration From 2.x to 3.x

-## Changes Relevant to SwiftUI Migration
+## Mandatory Migration Instructions for SwiftUI beta SDK

 Pendo’s SwiftUI support is moving to GA and is now offered as part for the iOS native SDK.
 The SwiftUI beta integration is no longer in use.
 If using SwiftUI beta support please move to the iOS native SDK integration as described in the table below: